 4. Herbs and Spices

 Spices are the spice of life.
-Salt and pepper are easy, inexpensive, and common-place.
+Salt and pepper are easy, inexpensive, and commonplace.
 If these were the only seasonings you had, you could certainly exist.
 But there are opportunities for so much more.
 Try new tastes from different places.
-Herbs and spices provide so much interest to our foods.
+Herbs and spices provide so much interest in our foods.
 Let's explore.

 |Seasonings Ever Cook Should Have||Add These to Your List as Your Repertoir Expands||And Add These to Pretend You Have Your Own Cooking Show|

 dried bay leaf

 red pepper flakes